neondatabase/website/content/docs/functions/jsonb_array_elements.md

 ## `jsonb_array_elements` example

-Suppose you have a table with developer info:
+Suppose you have a table with information about developers:

 **developers**